 |The Winning Combination UT/BGSU|

 The consortium of The University of Toledo (UT) and Bowling Green State University (BGSU) provides an innovative and unique baccalaureate nursing program.
-Students choose the university (BGSU or UT) that best meets their needs for general education, liberal arts and sciences, then attend the UT Health Science Campus as seniors for online nursing courses.
+Students choose the university (BGSU or UT) that best meets their needs for general education, liberal arts and sciences, then complete online nursing courses in the major through The University of Toledo.
 The Bachelor of Science degree in Nursing is awarded by the respective university.

 1. Completion of university and nursing prerequisite courses with a grade of "C" or above (a grade of "C-" is not acceptable):

 - CHEM 1120 - Chemistry for Health Sciences (4)

 - ENGL 1110 - College Composition I (3)

 - ENGL 2950 - Scientific & Technical Report Writing (3)